Huge Barn Find Discovered And Filmed By Trespassing Teens

 It was a private museum that had been closed for years.

-Teenagers broke into an old building in the city of Rio Grande do Sul, Brazil, only to discover a massive collection of classic cars with a thick layer of dust covering them.
+Teenagers broke into an old building in Rio Grande do Sul, Brazil, only to discover a massive collection of classic cars with a thick layer of dust covering them.
 The kids filmed their escapades and shared the video through a WhatsApp group.
 Now, it has become a police matter.

 The vehicles belonged to a collector who basically kept a private museum there.
 In addition to the cars, there was a technical library, various parts for the machines, a collection of gas pumps, and even a reconstruction of an old coffee shop.